SAML-Toolkits/python-saml/README.md

 The toolkit includes 4 demos to teach how use the toolkit (Django, Flask, Pyramid and Bootle projects), take a look on them.
 Demos require that SP and IdP are well configured before test it, so edit the settings files.

-Notice that each python framework has it own way to handle routes/urls and process request, so focus on how it deployed.
+Notice that each python framework has it own way to handle routes/URLs and process request, so focus on how it deployed.
 New demos using other python frameworks are welcome as a contribution.

 ### Getting Started ###

-We said that this toolkit includes a demos, lets see how fast is deploy some of them.
+We said that this toolkit includes a demos, let's see how fast is deploy some of them.

 *** Virtualenv ***